ColbyWTaylor/content/src/content/lesson/everything-you-need-to-start-using-sqlalchemy.md

 ### SELECT: Fetching or retrieving records

 There are 3 ways to retrieve data from a database:
-    1. Fetch all record from a particular Table/Model using `MyModel.query.all()`
+    1. Fetch all records from a particular Table/Model using `MyModel.query.all()`
     2. Fetch one single record based on its primary key using `MyModel.query.get(id)`
     3. Fetch a group of records based on a query `Person.query.filter_by(arg1=value, arg2=value, ...)`